I. If You Need to Calm Down Right Now

 Developed by Stanislav and Christina Grof in the 1970s as a non-pharmacological alternative to LSD therapy after psychedelic research was shut down.
 The practice involves prolonged deliberate hyperventilation accompanied by evocative music, performed in 2-3 hour group sessions under facilitator supervision.

 The research base is real but limited and largely produced from within the Grof-affiliated community.
-A subset of practitioners report profound subjective experiences resembling psychedelic states.
+A subset of practitioners reports profound subjective experiences resembling psychedelic states.
 Subsequent work in psychedelic therapy has revisited Holotropic Breathwork as a non-pharmacological adjunct.

 If you’re interested: seek out certified Grof-trained facilitators (the Grof Transpersonal Training program), and only after an honest assessment of personal risk factors.
 Not appropriate for those with a personal or family history of psychosis or bipolar disorder, severe trauma without therapeutic support, or pregnancy.